resun-c/django-auth0-engine/README.md

 See the [SessionAuthMiddleware](docs/reference/md/middleware.md#class-headerauthmiddleware) documentation for details.

-Both of these middleware can co-exist in a project.
-Further, they both can be used along with the existing middleware of the Django authentication backend.
+You can use both of these middleware in the same project, and they're compatible with Django's built-in authentication middleware.

 ## Setting User Database Backend
 To integrate a database for users, assign a custom database backend class to the  `USER_DB_BACKEND` attribute in settings.
 Then you can access the user's database record through the `User.db` property directly from your code.